Borrowing from a credit union

 Why go to a credit union?

-Credit unions operate with three main aims, these are:
+Credit unions operate with three main aims:

 - To encourage all members to save regularly